mrmrwinter/northernbug.github.io/meeting_details/northernbug11.md

 - Samrein Ahmed, Sheffield Hallam University - *ShcD-CH2 domain S162L mutation activates the JAK/STAT pathway: A study based on publicly available data*
 - Morgan Thomas, University of Leeds - *A Machine Learning Model for Estimating Purity of Glioblastoma Tumours from Bulk RNA-seq Data.*
 - Daphne Ezer, University of York - *An Arabidopsis gene network using a single cell RNA-seq developmental atlas: a case-study of research-based teaching*
+- Leigh Roberts, University of Huddersfield, *Analysis of Codon Usage Bias in Metazoa using Bioinformatical Methods*

 # Feedback